Thingybob8055/framework-pop-os-22.04/README.md

 **Note:** Please reboot after the script finishes.

-## What to do when it asks for PAM Update
+## Enabling Fingerprint for sudo

 ![](/images/pam.png)

+- In terminal, run `sudo pam-auth-update`
 - Up and Down arrow to select
 - Space to check `Fingerprint Authentication`
 - Tab to select `Ok` and then space again to exit